razagna/Accelerated-Cpp/README.md

 #  1. Overview
-The content of this repository is based on the book [**Accelerated C++: Practical Programming by Example**](https://www.amazon.com/Accelerated-C-Practical-Programming-Example/dp/020170353X) by _Andrew Koenig and Barbara E. Moo_.
+This repository is based on the book [**Accelerated C++: Practical Programming by Example**](https://www.amazon.com/Accelerated-C-Practical-Programming-Example/dp/020170353X) by _Andrew Koenig and Barbara E. Moo_.
 It mainly consists of:
 * the source code for example problems discussed in each chapter
 * solutions to the exercise problems posed at the end of each chapter

 ![](book-cover.jpg)

 # 2. Notes
-* This is not intended to be an authoritative source.
-To my knowledge, there is no official solution guide to check against, so these are just my solutions and are therefore prone to errors and inaccuracies.
-Use at your own discretion.
+* This is not intended to be taken as an authoritative source.
+To my knowledge, there is no official solution guide to check against, so keep in mind the solutions included here being my own and therefore potentially erroneous and sub-optimal.

 * The tools used in this project:
 	* **g++** 11.2.0
 	* **CMake** 3.24.2
-	* **Visual Studio Code** 1.70.2
+	* **My Brain** 2022~2023

 # 3. Table of Contents
 ### Chapter 00